rebellon-carina/Project-3---Subreddit-Classification-APIs-and-NLP-/README.md

-BaggingClassfier and TFIDFVectorizer are the top 2 best models in terms of Score or Accuracy.
+GradientBoost Classifier and BaggingClassifier are the top 2 best models in terms of Score or Accuracy.

 ### Overfitting